Stationary measures and random walks on $\tilde{A}_2$-buildings: Stationary measure on the chambers at infinity

 \subsection{Opposite chambers at infinity}

-The following is an important feature of the stationary measure $\nu$.
-Recall that two chambers $C, C'$ in $\bdinf$ are opposite if they are at maximal gallery distance, i.e. if $d_\Gamma (C, C') = 3$.
+Recall that two chambers $C, C'\in \chinf$ are opposite if they are at maximal gallery distance, equivalently if they belong to a unique apartment of $\bdinf$.
 Since apartments are convex, the convex hull of two chambers is contained in any apartment containing both of them.
-As a consequence, two opposite chambers are contained in a unique apartment.
-Denote by $\nu$ the unique $\mu$-stationary measure on $\ch(\bdinf)$ given by Theorem \ref{thm uniqueness stationary measure immeuble}.